agiga-quanta/Neo4j-data-exploration-guide/README.md

 - Follow the path to `Open folder` -> `Imports`
 <img width="640" alt="image" src="https://user-images.githubusercontent.com/60938608/219154221-54e480fb-cdda-41c3-8741-c506a7677629.png">

-- Then you can insert the csv files from the dataset here.
+- Then you can insert the csv files from the dataset [(here)](https://github.com/agiga-quanta/Neo4j-data-exploration-guide/tree/main/music_data).
 Once done, you can close the window.

 ### 2.2: Populating the project with the music dataset
 To begin, click `start` to start your project: